alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 **Depth 2, Expand 9:** 2343.34
 **Depth 3, Expand 3:** 2373.37

-Search deeper does help, searching deeper is better than searching wider, and the `Depth 3, Expand 3` configuration is 140 points better than the original depth 1 search.
+Searching deeper does help, it is better than searching wider, and the `Depth 3, Expand 3` configuration is 140 points better than the original depth 1 search.
 This should be enough for an avatar score.
 This search is also near the limit of what I can reasonably evaluate.
 Due to its exponential nature, it's very easy for search to become expensive to run.
 The plot above took 7 hours to simulate.

 For the final real game, I decided to use `Depth 3, Expand 6`.
 There's no eval numbers for this, but increasing the number of considered moves can only help.
 In local testing, Depth 3 Expand 6 took 1.5 seconds on average to pick an action on my laptop, which was just long enough to feel annoying, but short enough to not be *that* annoying.